Thousands fined as Paris curbs car use for a day

 "The increase in environmental constraints has sent the competitiveness of this technology into sharp decline," he told Reuters.

-While nowhere near levels seen in some Asian cities, figures from the European Environment Agency (EEA) web site showed last week 147 micrograms of particulate matter (PM) per cubic meter of air in Paris - compared with 114 in Brussels, 104 in Amsterdam, 81 in Berlin and 79.7 in London.
+While nowhere near levels seen in some Asian cities, figures from the European Environment Agency (EEA) web site showed last week 147 microgrammes of particulate matter (PM) per cubic metre of air in Paris - compared with 114 in Brussels, 104 in Amsterdam, 81 in Berlin and 79.7 in London.

-The last restricted Paris driving scheme was introduced in 1997.
+The last restricted Paris driving scheme was introduced in in 1997.
 It also lasted one day.

 (Additional reporting by Brian Love, Gilles Guillaume and Emmanuel Jarry; editing by Mark John)